anjo0803/schrankenwaerter/README.md

 }
 ```
 The "slot" field is optional: Within it, you may assign one of the EEPSaveData
 slots to the crossing.
-This will then be used to save the number of trains
+This will then be used to save the crossing's execution
+data (e.g. number of trains approaching the crossing or the command to execute
-currently approaching the crossing, so that data isn't lost during reloads of
+next), so that this isn't lost during reloads of the script or your whole
-the script or your whole railway system.
-You are also free to choose the `ID`
+railway system.
+You are also free to choose the `ID` (e.g.
-(e.g. `"crossing_example_st"` or just numerically `1`) or leave it out
+`"crossing_example_st"` or just numerically `1`) or leave it out entirely, in
-entirely, in which case Lua will automatically index it numerically.
+which case Lua will automatically index it numerically.

 #### Commands
 Crossings are controlled by the Schrankenwaerter script via "commands".
 A list